 The only time I really enjoy cooking dinner is when Konrad and I are cooking together.
 Which is a total 180-change from our first few years of marriage.

-Since we both loved cooking, we were also quite opinionated about how things should be done a certain way, which was usually not in sync with the other’s opinion.
+Back then, we both loved cooking.
+We were also quite opinionated about how things should be done a certain way, which was usually not in sync with the other’s opinion.
 Needless to say, cooking together resulted in tension more often than not, and we had to agree on taking turns instead.

 A few years later and a little more wisdom gained, I can totally relinquish my way of doing things, if it means that I get help in the kitchen.

-It is probably because I am already cooking for work (aka this blog) and running after my 11-months-old all day long, that I am not looking forward to cooking supper anymore.
+It is probably because I am already cooking for work (aka this blog) and running after my 11-months-old all day long.
+Thus, I am not looking forward to cooking supper anymore.